MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-revalue.md

 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for write-down posting.

     > [!NOTE]
-    >   Step 4 only works if you have set up the following: In the **FA Posting Group Card** window for the posting group of the fixed asset, the **Write-Down Account** field contains the general ledger credit account and the **Write-Down Expense Account** field contains the general ledger debit account to which you want to post balancing entries for write-downs.
+    >   Step 4 only works if you have set up the following: On the **FA Posting Group Card** page for the posting group of the fixed asset, the **Write-Down Account** field contains the general ledger credit account and the **Write-Down Expense Account** field contains the general ledger debit account to which you want to post balancing entries for write-downs.
 For more information, see the "To set up fixed asset posting groups" section in [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 5. Choose the **Post** action.

 ## <a name="to-perform-general-revaluation-of-fixed-assets"></a>To perform general revaluation of fixed assets
 Indexation is used to adjust multiple fixed asset values, for example per general price changes.
 The **Index Fixed Assets** batch job can be used to change various amounts, such as write-down and appreciation amounts.
-The **Allow Indexation** check box in the **Depreciation Book** window must be selected.
+The **Allow Indexation** check box on the **Depreciation Book** page must be selected.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Index Fixed Assets**, and then choose the related link.
 2. Fill in the fields as necessary.
 3. Choose the **OK** button.

     Revaluation lines are created per your settings in step 2.
-The lines are created in either the fixed asset journal or the fixed asset G/L journal, depending on your template and batch setup in the **FA Journal Setup** window.
+The lines are created in either the fixed asset journal or the fixed asset G/L journal, depending on your template and batch setup on the **FA Journal Setup** page.
 For more information, see [Set Up General Fixed Asset Information](fa-how-setup-general.md).
 4. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **FA G/L Journals**, and then choose the related link.
 5. Select the journal with the fixed assets that you want to revalue, and then choose the **Ledger Entries** action.
 6. Check the created entries, and then choose the **Post** action to post the journal.